 Grand Silver Full Length Dressing Mirror from Decorative Mirrors Online at notonthehighstreet.com (product code: 470086)

 Check eBay, Preloved and Freecycle for additional items.
 You can always ask your relatives if they would loan you a few objects for your home staging project.
 Rummage around in skips on the street if you need to control your spending.

 House Staging On A Budget By Bargain Hunting

 If you do decide to buy a few items new to fulfil your home staging vision, visit the discount stores first.
 Shops such as Primark and TK Maxx stock home accessories, cushions, towels and bedding.
-Shop around on Amazon which is a great place to compare prices of particular items.
+Shop around on Amazon, which is a great place to compare the prices of particular items.
 Check online for flash sales and discounts.
-Be mindful of lead times for deliveries when buying new items.
+Be mindful of lead times for deliveries when buying new things.
 You’ll need deliveries to take no longer than two weeks.

 Dezene Premium Geometric Cushion Covers Set of Six from Amazon UK (product code: B07BSD7B95)

 You can be inventive in the kitchen by buying food or cans of drink with wholesome or colourful packaging.
 Think deli displays with packets of pasta, extra virgin olive oil, and coffee beans.
 This is a great way to fill empty shelves with artisan food cues.
 Once you’ve sold your house, you get to eat the food!